-The 2016 SAE ATOM Awards received entries in over thirty categories covering everything from feature-length documentaries and factual television programs to animation, short fiction, educational resources, apps, ebooks and games.
+The 2022 Collarts ATOM Awards feature more than thirty categories covering everything from feature-length films and television programs to animation, short fiction, educational resources, web series and ebooks.

-Welcome to the 2016 SAE ATOM Awards – recognising film and media excellence in education and industry.
+Welcome to the 2022 Collarts ATOM Awards – recognising film and media excellence in education and industry for forty years.

 Click here to download a poster to promote the awards at your school or workplace.

 Australian Teachers of Media Inc. (ATOM) is an independent, not-for-profit, professional association that has been promoting the study of media and screen literacy for nearly sixty years.
 Our goal is to empower students, teachers, parents, and film enthusiasts to analyse and better understand the screen products we enjoy.

 To achieve this, ATOM publishes two critically acclaimed magazines, Metro and Screen Education.
 Screen Education focuses on educational articles that support primary and secondary teachers who use screen-based materials in classrooms.
 The articles provide the background information and the questions for critical class discussion, creating a valuable resource for teachers, parents, and students alike.
 Metro covers screen production from Australia and the Asia-Pacific region, and publishes longer articles more suited to screen industry professionals, film enthusiasts, and senior secondary and tertiary film and media educators and students.